Do You Need Life Insurance For A Mortgage

 Types mortgage life insurance:

-- Level term mortgage life insurance – With this type of plan the amount a plan will pay out stays the same over the entire course of its term, which might make it better suited for those with an interest-only mortgage.
-It could also provide the dependants of a policy older on a repayment mortgage with some extra funds after the mortgage is paid off.
-The premiums for this type of insurance as a result more expensive than with decreasing term.
+Level term mortgage life insurance – With this type of plan the amount a plan will pay out stays the same over the entire course of its term, which might make it better suited for those with an interest-only mortgage.
+It could also provide the dependents of a policy older on a repayment mortgage with some extra funds after the mortgage is paid off.
+The premiums for this type of insurance as a result are more expensive than with decreasing terms.

 Another optional extra providers may offer is a ‘waiver of premium’ which essentially means that if illness or injury meant that you could not work and as a result could not pay your premiums then the insurer would still be able to provide you with cover.
 This type of extra can normally only be bought at the very start of your policy.